Learn more about Dr Josh P Davis and his current staff and students here.

 As an aspiring future researcher, the opportunity to be part of this team and work alongside Dr Josh Davis allows me to deepen my understanding of the application of psychology to a practical setting and further extend my research expertise by contributing to the field of Super-recognisers.
 Working on such complex projects under the supervision of Dr Josh Davis and his research team, I am able to practice the skills relevant for undertaking high-quality research.

-My research investigates the relationship between voice and face recognition with the aim of identifying super-voice-recognisers, individuals who theoretically possess superior voice memory and voice matching abilities, parallel to the super-face-recognisers in the face recognition literature.
-I am also interested in examining other individual differences in these groups of people, including the developmental trajectory of these abilities, among other things.
-I have presented my research at both UK and international conferences.
-If you'd like to get in touch you can either email me or tweet at me @Ryan_e_Jenkins
+My research investigates the relationship between face and voice recognition with the aim of identifying individuals who may possess superior voice processing abilities, parallel to the super-face-recognisers in the face recognition literature.
+My research also looks at other individual differences in these groups of people.
+I have presented my research at both UK and international conferences and published my first first-author paper.
+I am also a Research Assistant for Professor Josh Davis, assisting with research collaborations and client liaison.
+If you would like to get in touch, you can either e-mail me or contact me via Twitter: @Ryan_e_Jenkins

 I completed my MSc in Psychology with Merit from the University of Greenwich in 2016.
 As a result of my MSc research, I am currently working on drafting my first paper on residual stigma for publication and this has also helped me secure a post-graduate position as a self-funded PhD student at Greenwich.
 Presently I am investigating, whether and how residual stigma impacts on former and current sex workers generally and more specifically in jury trials.
 I am also keenly following and supporting the research of my first Supervisor, Dr Josh Davis, who is highly published in the field of super-recognisers.